aarose/togglwrapper/README.md

 # Toggl Wrapper

-Easily interface with Toggl's API.
+Python library to easily interface with Toggl's API.
 Only supports the main Toggl API, not the Reports API (coming soon).

+## Toggl

+Toggl (www.toggl.com) is free time tracking software.

 ## Quick setup